 The 4th of July is right around the corner and so are the dangers of fireworks.
-The #1 safest advice about fireworks is to leave them to the professionals.
+The #1 safety advice about fireworks is to leave them to the professionals.
 Get a blanket and some snacks and go to your local park to see the firework show.
-You will still get the memories with half the risk.
+You will still get the memories with half the risk!

 Each year fireworks cause an average of 18,000 fires.
 This includes house and vehicle fires.
 In 2017, 8 people died and over 12,000 injured from firework incidents.

 If you do choose to use legal personal fireworks, here is a list to reduce the risk of injury:

 Never use fireworks while impaired.

 Stay a safe distance away from lit fireworks.

 Do not try to re-lite or handle a malfunctioning or faulty firework.

 Have a bucket of water near the lighting area in case of fire.

 Soak used and unused fireworks in water before discarding in the trash.

 Sparklers can be just as dangerous.
 Sparklers burn at about 2,000 degrees.
 They can quickly cause fires and burns to skin.
 Sparklers account for 25% of emergency room visits caused by firework injuries.